Sorting Out Legal Responsibility For A “Jackknife” Accident

 Speak with a Florida Personal Injury Attorney Today

 Judges are humans like the rest of us.
 They make mistakes.
 But when those mistakes impact your ability to hold a negligent party responsible for causing a serious–even fatal–truck accident, you have a right to appeal.
 A qualified truck accident lawyer can provide you with valuable guidance and representation.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.